saikrishna0126/assignment.github.io/README.md

 ![alt text](image-17.png)

 - **What is Dockerfile**
-A Dockerfile is a script that contains instructions for building a docker image.
-Each instruction in a Dockerfile creates a new layer in the image.
-Its a way of creating the image automatically, docker file is using components for it.
-Components inside the docker file will be Capital.
-In docker file D will be capital, we can build the image where our docker file is located.
+A Dockerfile is a script that contains instructions for building a customized docker image.
+Each instruction in a Dockerfile creates a new layer in the image, and the final image is composed of all the layers stacked on top of each other.
+  - **Dockerfile Instructions**
+`FROM`	: to get the os for conatiner.
+`RUN`		: to execute linux commands(image creation) `CMD`		: to execute linux commands(container creation) `ENTRYPOINT`	: high priority than CMD
+`COPY`		: it will copy local files to conatiner.
+`ADD`		: it will copy internet files to conatiner.
+`WORKDIR`		: to go specific foilder inside container `LABEL`		: used to attach labels for image
+`ENV`		: to pass env variables inside the container `ARG`		: to pass env variables outside the container `EXPOSE`		: used to allocate port number

 - **What is Docker Image**
 It is a file, comprised of multiple layers, used to execute code in a Docker container.
 They are a set of instructions used to create docker containers.
 Docker Image is an executable package of software that includes everything needed to run an application.